What you'll study

 experiences away from the online environment, through effectively structured tasks.
 At the same

 time, the support provided online, via a range of settings and approaches, are clearly of value to

 the students as an interactive space.”
 Dr Tom Maguire, External Examiner, Head of School of Arts and Humanities, University of Ulster (2019)

 Clearing applications are now open.
 Apply through clearing here.

 Why choose this course?

 Choose your own pathway

-Build your own route through your degree to focus on your own interests and preferences
+You will build your own route through your degree to focus on your own interests and preferences

-Expert teaching from academic staff and industry professionals, whose experience covers the broad spectrum of the discipline
+You will receive expert teaching from academic staff and industry professionals, whose experience covers the broad spectrum of the discipline